Andy-Python-Programmer/dino/README.md

 println!("The value of key: id is {}", db.find("key-1"));
 ```

+There is a lot more for you to explore!
+So check out https://docs.rs/dino/0.1.0/dino/ and the most important /examples/ directory!

 ## License

 Licensed under either of Apache License, Version 2.0 or MIT license at your option.